-Adding certain herbs to your cooking and food preparation can be a simple way to include natural diuretics in your diet.
-For example, parsley is a diuretic and can be stirred into soup, added to pasta salad or included in a tossed green salad.
-Celery seed is another diuretic that can be used when making soup, stew, chili and casseroles.
+Adding certain herbs, such as parsley and celery seed, to your cooking and food preparation can be a simple way to include natural diuretics in your diet.
+For example, parsley can be stirred into soup, added to pasta salad or included in a tossed green salad.
+Celery seed can be used when making soup, stew, chili and casseroles.
 Dandelion and alfalfa are additional items that act as diuretics, according to Dr. H.K.
 Bakhru, naturopath and author of "Healing Through Natural Foods."
 Certain herbal teas can also act as diuretics.

 Proceed With Caution